vipulnaik/diet-exercise-health/notes/2023-wisdom-tooth-removal.md

   calories): Although liquid enough, this may be a bit more spicy to be used against fragile teeth.

+Soft foods:

+* Mashed potatoes: I need to figure out the right method of home preparation for these, to the extent possible.

+* My regular mixed vegetables are fine as long as I exclude carrots

 I still need to explore food that is richer in carbohydrates and also liquid or soft enough.
 Ideas include crushed or liquid rice and mashed potatoes.